Cooking With Wine Blog

 Jump to Recipe Print Recipe

 We all need a few more blended frozen drinks in our lives, right?
 So, let's get the party started with these Blueberry Ginger Mint Frozen Margaritas!
-The flavors of blueberry with fresh ginger and mint make this a refreshing twist on the classic margarita!
+A frozen blueberry margarita is always a hit, and the flavors of blueberry with fresh ginger and mint make this a refreshing twist on the classic margarita!
+Even better, the base of the margarita is made from scratch and can be used with a variety of syrups in addition to the tasty blueberry ginger mint simple syrup in this recipe for delicious fruity margaritas.

 Blueberry Ginger Mint Frozen Margaritas